-Antigua, Guatemala is a city with many things to do.
-I was drawn to Antigua by that iconic yellow archway and the volcanic setting.
+I was drawn to Antigua by its iconic yellow archway and the volcanic setting.
 And Spanish school.
-And the beautiful old building and ruins waiting for me to explore.
+And the beautiful old buildings and ruins waiting for me to explore.
+Clearly, Antigua Guatemala had plenty of things to do!

 Three volcanoes can be seen from Antigua – Agua, Acatenango and Fuego.